New this week: 'Athena,' 'Sidney' and 'Quantum Leap' returns - Sentinel Colorado

 — Less than a year after the death of Sidney Poitier, who died in January at the age of 94, arrives the Oprah Winfrey-produced documentary “Sidney.”
 Premiering Friday on Apple TV+, it’s a poignant portrait of the groundbreaking actor who paved the way for countless Black actors in Hollywood and revolutionized how they were portrayed on screen.
 Shot largely before Poitier’s death by director Reginald Hudlin, “Sidney” was made with the cooperation of the Poitier estate (several of Poitier’s daughters appear in the film) and a number of luminaries.
 Denzel Washington, Spike Lee, Morgan Freeman, George Nelson, Robert Redford and Halle Berry are all interviewed in “Sidney,” as is Winfrey.

 — Based on the best-selling 2019 young-adult novel by Angie Thomas (“The Hate U Give”), “On the Come Up” is about a 16-year-old girl (Jamila Gray) whose rap ambitions have both urgency (her family is in need of money) and poignancy (her late father was a hip-hop legend killed by gang violence).
-The film, which premiered at the Toronto International Film Festival, streams Friday, Sept.
-23 on Peacock while also playing in some theaters.
+The film, which premiered at the Toronto International Film Festival, streams Friday on Paramount+ while also playing in some theaters.

 — AP Film Writer Jake Coyle

-Note: This story has been updated to correct that ‘On the Come Up’ will stream on Paramount+, not Peacock.